 Exceptions and exception handling#

-• Exceptions that are raised as part of the normal application flow, i.e. exceptions in route handlers, dependencies, and middleware, that should be serialized in some fashion.
+Exceptions that are raised as part of the request handling, i.e. exceptions in route handlers, dependencies, and middleware, that should be returned as a response to the end user

 Configuration Exceptions#